SPSG-Hub/SPSG-Hub.github.io/content/_index.md

 # Welcome to the SPSG Hub!

-*Structured Projects for the Social Good* is an NSF-funded collaboration between Central Connecticut State University and Xavier University.
+*Scuffolded Projects for the Social Good* is an NSF-funded collaboration between Central Connecticut State University and Xavier University.
 This site is where we post resources related to the project.